 Every encounter we have in life challenges us in terms of our response, our attitudes, our subsequent actions.
 We have the capacity to evaluate situations we encounter, reflect on how we are experiencing them, and assess what our response will be and what actions are possible.
 We weigh what might be possible with what might be needed, demanded or appropriate in a specific moment or situation.
 We can ask ourselves: what choice will I make, what stand could I possibly take towards this situation, what kind of attitude will I adopt as I engage and participate in this situation?
 We individually weigh all of this amidst the backdrop of multiple contexts (personal, social, familial, economic, cultural) that shape and influence our lives.
 Every decision we make is grounded in our present contexts AND directed or oriented toward a future point in our lives.
 Every decision made requires a degree of personal acceptance and responsibility while being simultaneously shadowed in possible doubt, risk or error.

-The practice of being present strengthens our capacities to take those leaps of faith, to make decisions and accept the outcomes or the paths our decisions open up for us.
+The practice of being present strengthens our capacities to take those leaps of faith and accept the outcomes, or the paths, our decisions open up for us.
 The capacity to “weigh” and to exercise our decision-making muscles is a life of practiced engagement, action and commitment.
 This practice includes: being involved, being fully present, feeling a deepened sense of “aliveness” and connection to ourselves and to the world around us.

 The Practice Of Being Present Includes: